mcarbonell/trivia-master/docs/DONE.md

 ## User Interface & Experience

+*   **Client-Side Answer Shuffling**:
+    *   To ensure fairness and prevent users from memorizing answer positions, the application now shuffles the correct answer and distractors on the client-side before displaying them.
+This completely mitigates any potential positional bias from the AI.
 *   **Category Selection**:
     *   Users can choose from a list of predefined categories (fetched from Firestore) with associated icons.
     *   Users can input a custom topic.